tylim88/styled-break/README.md

 if the 1st breakpoint exist but 2nd breakpoint doesn't exist, such as appending `_randomZT2t2`, there would be no 2nd media query, which mean, it has only `min` media query.

-### Without Media Query
+### As String Input

-`styledCss` can also be just pure string without any breakpoint needed, which mean the style is applied without any media query.
+`styledCss` can also be just string without any breakpoint needed, which mean the style is applied without any media query.

 ```jsx
 const styledCss = `width: 100px;`